JohnnyPeng18/HiTyper/README.md

 *This command evaluates the performance of HiTyper on a pre-defined groundtruth dataset.
 It will output similar results like stated in `Experiment Results` part.*

-Before evaluate Hityper using this command, please use `hityper findusertype` command to generate `usertypes.json`.
-This typically takes several hours depending on the number of files.
-This process will take much longer than the inference process.
+Before evaluating Hityper using this command, please use `hityper findusertype` command to generate `usertypes.json`.
+This typically takes several hours, depending on the number of files.

-This option is designed only for future research and shall not be used under development environment.
+This option is designed only for future research evaluation.

 ## Experiment Results

+**Dataset:**

 The following results are evaluated using the [ManyTypes4Py](https://zenodo.org/record/4719447#.YjxcpBNBxb8) dataset.

 Since the original dataset does not contain Python source files, to facilitate future research, we here also attached a [link](https://drive.google.com/file/d/1HdZyd3dKAUkiv2Nl0Zynp_YhrqU6HfMx/view?usp=sharing) for the Python source files HiTyper uses to infer types.
 Attached dataset is not identical with the original one because the original one contains some GitHub repos that do not allow open access or have been deleted.

 Note that as stated in the paper, there exists few cases (such as subtypes and same types with different names) that HiTyper should be correct but still counted as wrong in the evaluation process.

+**Metrics:**

 For the definition of metrics used here, please also refer to the paper.
 These metrics can be regarded as a kind of "recall", which evaluates the coverage of HiTyper on a specific dataset.
 We do not show the "precision" here as HiTyper only outputs results when it does not observe any violations with current typing rules and TDG.